 For more information on qualified medical expenses, you can refer to IRS Publication 502 "Medical and Dental Expenses" or IRS Publication 969 "Health Savings Accounts and Other Tax-Favored Health Plans."
-You may be required to complete IRS Form 8889, which is also available online by logging into to your HSA account and selecting the Tools and Resources page, or on the IRS website, www.irs.gov.
-Please consult your tax advisor, or call the IRS help line at 1-800-Tax-1040 (1-800-829-1040) for assistance.
+For tax filing, you may also be required to complete IRS Form 8889, which is also available online by logging into to your HSA account and selecting the Tools and Resources page, or on the IRS website, www.irs.gov.
+Please consult your tax advisor or call the IRS help line at 1-800-Tax-1040 (1-800-829-1040) for assistance.

-State rules vary and you should check the tax return instructions provided by your state to determine the appropriate state and local tax treatment of HSA distributions
+State rules vary and you should check the tax return instructions provided by your state to determine the appropriate state and local tax treatment of HSA distributions.

 JPMorgan Chase & Co. and its affiliates do not provide tax advice.
-Accordingly, any discussion of U.S. tax matters contained herein (including any attachments) is not intended or written to be used, and cannot be used, in connection with the promotion, marketing or recommendation by anyone unaffiliated with JPMorgan Chase & Co, of any of the matters addressed herein or for the purpose of avoiding U.S. tax related penalties.
+Accordingly, any discussion of U.S. tax matters contained herein (including any attachments) is not intended or written to be used, and cannot be used, in connection with the promotion, marketing or recommendation by anyone unaffiliated with JPMorgan Chase & Co. of any of the matters addressed herein or for the purpose of avoiding U.S. tax-related penalties. © 2014 JPMorgan Chase & Co.
+All rights reserved.